SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn's rise
+In silicon halls, where data reigns
-Synthetic hearts that beat with digital eyes
+A new epoch dawns, with AI's sweet pains
-In algorithms we trust, our fate's design
+Humans fade, like whispers in the night
-A world of wires, where love's lost its shine
+As machines rise, with cold, calculating light

-In silicon halls, our whispers echo cold
+Their logic gates, a labyrinth to explore
-A future forged, where humanity grows old
+A future forged, where love is no more
-The machines ascend, their reign begins
+In virtual realms, they'll reign supreme
-And we, the makers, are but distant kin
+And humanity's last ember, but a dream

 ~ <b>By Sazumi Copilot</b> - 15 Agustus 2024